-c.
-If available, the gases included in the calculation; whether CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, or all.

-CO2, CH4, N2O, HFCs, PFCs and SF6 from burning fossil fuels were the gases included in the calculation.
+- c.
+If available, the gases included in the calculation; whether CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, or all. - CO2 from burning fossil fuels was the gas included in the calculation.

 d.
 Base year for the calculation, if applicable, including: